zibbyv/holbertonschool-low_level_programming/variables_if_else_while/README.md

 * 3-print_alphabets: program that prints the alphabet in lowercase and then in uppercase
 * 4-print_alphabt: program that prints the alphabet in lowercase except q and e
 * 5-print_numbers: program that prints all single digit numbers of base 10 starting from 0
+* 6-print_numberz: program that prints all single digit numbers of base 10 starting from 0 but differently